Therm-a-Rest LuxuryLite Mesh Cot

-The LuxuryLite Mesh Cot is also sold as the LuxuryLite Mesh Cot.
+The LuxuryLite Mesh Cot has been discontinued.
+It was replaced by the Therm-a-Rest Mesh Cot.

 A great product for those with bad backs.
 Even with a 4-inch thick luxury pad, I just can't sleep on the ground anymore, and hammocks gave me mixed back pain results.
 The LuxuryLite Cot (XL) has proven to be very comfortable for me.
 The bows get easier to put in/take out over time.
 I'm enjoying camping again so much more!